mtumilowicz/terraform-basics-modules-workshop/README.md

         * example: terraform is ran by other members or using automation
 * `*.tf` files
     * configuration files
-    * terraform concatenates all `.tf` files together (the context is a module - explained below)
+    * terraform concatenates all `.tf` files together (the context is a module - explained in the module section)
 * `*.tfvars` files
     * values assignments to variables
 * `terraform.tfstate`